cairo-book/cairo-book/src/ch09-01-contract-syntaxes.md

 # Starknet contracts: Contract Syntax

-In this chapter, you are going to get acquainted with basic contract syntaxes available in Cairo, but before we go forward, it's important to create a clear distinction between programs and contracts on Starknet!
+In this chapter, you are going to learn how to create smart contracts in Cairo, but before we go forward, it's important to clarify the difference between Cairo programs and Starknet contracts.

 ## Cairo programs vs Starknet contracts
-Before we proceed, I'd like to point out that Starknet contracts are a special type of Cairo programs, so we are definitely not exploring an entirely different thing from all we've learnt thus far.
+Starknet contracts are a special type of Cairo programs, so we are definitely not exploring an entirely different thing from all we've learnt thus far.

-Cairo programs as we've previously defined, are a sequence of instructions that specifies a set of computations to be executed.
-As you must have already noticed, a Cairo program must always have a `main` entrypoint:
+Cairo programs consist of a sequence of instructions that specify a set of computations to execute.
+As you may have already noticed, a Cairo program must always have a `main` entry point:

 ```rust
 fn main() {}
 ```

-Starknet contracts are essentially programs that can run on the Starknet Virtual Machine, and as such, have access to Starknet's state.
+Starknet contracts are essentially programs that can run on the Starknet OS, and as such, have access to Starknet's state.
 For a program to be recognized as a contract by the compiler, it must be annotated with the `#[contract]` attribute:

 ```rust
 #[contract]